jwunderl/pxt-arcade/docs/courses/csintro1/loops/projectiles.md

 1. Create the example code above
 2. Modify the code to make the sprite start from the upper right corner by default and move toward the lower left corner
 3. Place the code in a loop to repeat 4 times with a short pause between loop iterations
-4. **Challenge**: Make sprites originate from each of the 4 corners inside the loop.
+4. **Challenge**: Make sprites originate from each of the 4 corners inside the loop

 ## What did we learn?

 1. Describe two benefits of using projectiles rather than normal sprites.
 2. How did using a loop in this section help reduce the amount of blocks that were used?